kysely-org/kysely/recipes/extending-kysely.md

 ## Extending using inheritance

 You usually don't want to do this.
 Because of the complex types, you'll quickly run into problems.
-Even though kysely uses classes, Kysely is not designed from the OOP point of view.
-Classes are used because they are supported natively by typescript.
+Even though Kysely uses classes, Kysely is not designed from the OOP point of view.
+Classes are used because they are supported natively by Typescript.
 They provide private variables and a nice discoverable API.